hoffmangroup/genomedata/doc/genomedata.rst

 For a broad overview, see the paper:

-    Hoffman MM, Buske OJ, Noble WS, "The genomedata format for storing large-scale functional genomics data."
-In preparation.
+    Hoffman MM, Buske OJ, Noble WS, "The Genomedata format for storing large-scale functional genomics data."
+Under review.

 Michael <mmh1 at washington dot edu> can send you a copy of the latest manuscript.
-Please cite this paper if you use genomedata.
+Please cite this paper if you use Genomedata.

 .. currentmodule:: genomedata

 Installation
 ============

-A simple, interactive script_ has been created to install genomedata (and most dependencies) on any Linux platform.
+A simple, interactive script_ has been created to install Genomedata (and most dependencies) on any Linux platform.
 Installation is as simple as downloading and running this script!
 For instance::